Big Tigger: Television

 On April 3, 2010, Morgan hit the small screen again hosting the urban entertainment program Direct Access with Big Tigger.
-The show is produced in Washington, DC and highlights what's happening in entertainment, sports, music and DC nightlife.
+The show is produced in Washington, DC and highlights what is happening in entertainment, sports, music and DC nightlife.
 It includes interviews with celebrities in sports and entertainment and the hottest music videos.
 Direct Access with Big Tigger also features a gossip segment brought by model Katie Rost.
 The show can be seen on DC50-TV/WDCW on Saturdays at 11pm with encores on Fridays at 11:30pm and on WPHL-TV Sundays at 12am.

+Legal issues

+On June 20, 2026, Morgan was arrested on battery and cruelty to children charges after he allegedly grabbed his wife, Alicia Brown, while attempting to calm her down during a heated argument over text messages he reportedly sent to a female co-worker and shoved her headfirst into the door of his office at their home in Sandy Springs, Georgia.
+A deep cut would be found above Brown's left eye, with a small bruise also being found on her lower lip, with deep cut also being found on her.
+The cut above her eye would also result in Brown being hospitalized.
+The couple's 13 year old son was home at the time of the incident.
+Morgan was released after posting a $10,000 bond.